jay-red/PennAppsXX/README.md

 #### Boss Mechanics

-The boss has three different phases.
+The boss has three different phases that it will randomly alternate between:

 **Idle**
 The boss moves towards you; any contact with the boss will instantly kill you.